 How earning an MSN from Creighton sets you apart

 Nurses who possess a comprehensive set of skills are in high demand because they help to ensure the best outcomes for patients.
-A Master of Nursing Practice indicates that you’ve not only expanded your knowledge of patient care, but that you’ve also advanced your skills in communication, leadership and critical thinking.
-Creighton University’s nursing programs are recognized for developing highly skilled, compassionate nurses.
+A Master in Science of Nursing indicates that you’ve not only expanded your knowledge of patient care, but that you’ve also advanced your skills in communication, leadership and critical thinking.
+Creighton University’s nursing programs are recognized for developing highly skilled, compassionate nurses ready to take on careers in Nursing leadership and education.

 You’ll be able to address, prevent and resolve ethical dilemmas and situations using moral reasoning and values-based dialogue that you strengthened while in the program.
 These highly sought skills are an essential part of your Creighton education, and they position you for success in a variety of practice environments, including schools, correctional facilities, private companies, home health agencies, mental health settings, long-term care facilities and more.